-Project construction begins in summer 2019.
-SRWC looks forward to working with the Bureau of Land Management, Clackamas County, Clackamas Soil and Water Conservation District, Portland Water Bureau, National Fish and Wildlife Foundation, and local residents to reconnect the Sandy-Salmon floodplain and extend the Sandy’s corridor of healthy wild fish habitat.
+Project construction began in summer 2019.
+SRWC is working with the Bureau of Land Management, Clackamas County, Clackamas Soil and Water Conservation District, Portland Water Bureau, National Fish and Wildlife Foundation, and local residents to reconnect the Sandy-Salmon floodplain and extend the Sandy’s corridor of healthy wild fish habitat.

 The 2011 study indicated that the Sandy is working its way through the upper levee, as evidenced by sand deposits on the high surface behind the levee.
 Portions of the levee on its upstream end have continued to deteriorate.
 This potentially risks a passive breach through naturally erosive intrusions into the 1964 levee.
 The structure is not a registered flood control structure nor maintained by the Army Corps of Engineers.